Itinerary

 Included Activities

-- Guided exploration of Coimbra Old Town with Local Expert
+- Guided tour of Coimbra Old Town with Local Expert

-- Visit University of Coimbra UNESCO World Heritage Site including baroque library
+- Visit University of Coimbra (UNESCO World Heritage Site)

-- Learn about winemaker Maria Pimental and the Douro Valley wine region
+- Learn about winemaker Maria Pimental and female winemakers in Douro Valley

-Landmarks University of Coimbra Quinta da Pacheca Douro Valley
+Landmarks Coimbra University of Coimbra Quinta da Pacheca Douro Valley

 - Day 8